 To strengthen 10GbE as a unified data center fabric, the IEEE has developed and ratified standards for Ethernet enhancements to support storage traffic.
-These enhancements strengthen 10GbE as a unified data center fabric for running FCoE and iSCSI.
+These enhancements strengthen 10GbE as a unified data center fabric for running FC over Ethernet and iSCSI.
 Known collectively as "Data Center Bridging" (DCB), these extensions enable better traffic prioritization over a single interface and an advanced means for shaping traffic on the network to decrease congestion.
 In short, DCB provides the QoS that delivers a lossless Ethernet fabric for storage traffic.
-For more information, see the DCB white paper from the Ethernet Alliance: http://ethernetalliance.org/files/ static\page\files/83AD0BBC-C299-B906-8F5985957E3327AA/Data Center Bridging.pdf
+For more information, see the DCB white paper from the Ethernet Alliance. (http://ethernetalliance.org/files/ static page files/83AD0BBC-C299-B906-8F5985957E3327AA/Data%20Center%20 Bridging.pdf)